prodctrl/ZoneFile/README.md

 This shell script further automates the process of generating a DNS zone file, and optionally, pushing it to Route 53.

-It requires that you have a GitHub repository, like [this](https://github.com/prodctrl/dns-example), with all of your DNS records in a file named `generate-zone-file.php`.
+It requires that you have a GitHub repository, like [this](https://github.com/prodctrl/dns-example), with all of your DNS records in a file named `zone-file-generator.php`.
 The repo can be public, or private (assuming you have access).

 ### Command-Line Parameters
 - `domain` - the domain the zone file is being generated for.
 This must be a fully qualified domain name that ends with a period (i.e. `example.com.`)
-- `github_repo` - the GitHub repository that contains your `generate-zone-file.php` file (i.e. `github-username/github-repo-name`)
+- `github_repo` - the GitHub repository that contains your `zone-file-generator.php` file (i.e. `github-username/github-repo-name`)

 ### Example
 ```sh